 This course is designed to prepare students for entry into perioperative nursing practice.
 Surgical nursing concepts are presented using a combination of lectures and online modules published by the Association of periOperative registered Nurses (AORN).
 Topics include an introduction to perioperative nursing practice, related core nursing skills, teamwork in the perioperative setting, the operating room environment, and standards for aseptic technique and surgical patient safety.
-Prerequisite: graduate of an accredited registered nursing program with current Washington state RN licensure and acceptance into the Perioperative Nursing program.
+Prerequisite: graduate of an accredited registered nursing program with graduate of an accredited registered nursing program with current Washington state RN licensure and acceptance into the Perioperative Nursing program.